Our Expert Community

 Broadcasting, Radio, African broadcasting history

-John Masuku is a broadcast journalist, media consultant and radio trainer, recently appointed as the UNESCO World Radio Day 2023 International Campaign Coordinator.
+John Masuku is a broadcast journalist, media consultant and radio trainer, the UNESCO World Radio Day 2023 International Campaign Coordinator.
 John started his broadcasting career at the Zimbabwe Broadcasting Corporation (ZBC) in 1974 as a radio announcer and producer rising through the ranks to become general manager of radio services.
 In 2002 he joined Radio VOP, an independent alternative radio station.
-John holds a BSc Honours degree in Politics and Administration from the University of Zimbabwe and an MPhil in Journalism from Stellenbosch University in South Africa.
+John holds an MPhil in Journalism from Stellenbosch University in South Africa.

 Free time: storytelling, reading about anything, writing biographies, gardening